havelock01/learn_mern_stack/Readme.md

-Hello my name is Muhammad Rizqi, this repository just for learning MERN Stack
+Hello my name is Muhammad Rizqi, this repository just for learning MERN Stack from udemy.

+The instruktur is from Webo Pedia